CLIMADA-project/climada_python/README.md

 If you use CLIMADA please cite (in general, in particular for academic work) :

 Aznar-Siguan, G. and Bresch, D. N., 2019: CLIMADA v1: a global weather and climate risk assessment platform, Geosci.
-Model Dev.
-Discuss., https://doi.org/10.5194/gmd-12-3085-2019
+Model Dev., 12, 3085–3097, https://doi.org/10.5194/gmd-12-3085-2019

 Bresch, D. N. and Aznar-Siguan, G., 2021: CLIMADA v1.4.1: towards a globally consistent adaptation options appraisal tool, Geosci.
 Model Dev., 14, 351-363, https://doi.org/10.5194/gmd-14-351-2021

-Please see all CLIMADA's related scientific publications in our [repository of scientific publications](https://github.com/CLIMADA-project/climada_papers) and cite according to your use of select features, be it hazard set(s), exposure(s) ...
+Please see all CLIMADA-related scientific publications in our [repository of scientific publications](https://github.com/CLIMADA-project/climada_papers) and cite according to your use of select features, be it hazard set(s), exposure(s) ...

 In presentations or other graphical material, as well as in reports etc., where applicable, please add the logo as follows:
 ![](https://github.com/CLIMADA-project/climada_python/blob/main/doc/guide/img/CLIMADA_logo_QR.png)